Fair Work Commission - how we're different

 - make changes to the legislation, awards or registered agreements

 The Commission is the independent national workplace relations tribunal.
-It is responsible for maintaining a safety net of minimum wages and employment conditions, as well as a range of other workplace functions and regulation.
+They're responsible for maintaining a safety net of minimum wages and employment conditions.
+They also have a range of other workplace functions and regulation.

 - help employees and employers bargain in good faith and to make, vary or terminate enterprise agreements

 - deal with applications relating to ending employment including unfair dismissal, unlawful termination or general protections

 - deal with applications and disputes about: